skyvier/eatables/README.md

 # eatables
 A Node.js web application for everyday meal planning.

-### configuration
+### database configuration
 The application uses a MongoDB database.
-Database settings should be edited to config.json according to the following
+Database settings should be edited to src/config.json according to the following
 schema:

 ```